Faculty Advising Guide

 This video provides step-by-step instructions for reading a students program evaluation.

-Suffolk University has partnered with the Education Advisory Board (EAB) to implement the Student Success Collaborative, a powerful set of data-driven tools to guide Suffolk University advisors, faculty, and student support staff in academic and career advising.
+Suffolk University has partnered with the Education Advisory Board (EAB) to implement Navigate, a powerful set of data-driven tools to guide Suffolk University advisors, faculty, and student support staff in academic and career advising.
 The goal of this implementation is to improve retention and graduation rates.

 Choosing or changing a major is a common advising conversation.
 If a student is unsure that they are have chosen the correct major, help them evaluate their interests, talents, and goals, as well as explore their options.